Optimal localization for the Einstein constraints: Linear estimates for the squared localized Hamiltonian operator

 \subsection{Conical localization framework}

-In this section and the next one, we turn our attention to the linearization of the squared Hamiltonian operator within a cone of the $n$-dimensional Euclidean space (with $n \geq 3$), and we aim at establishing sharp decay estimates.
-For clarity in the presentation, we summarize our notation first, so that our analysis for the Hamiltonian can be read almost independently from the previous sections.
-A basic variational formulation provides us with a control of the decay of solutions in a mild integral sense, and our challenge in the present section is to derive sharp pointwise estimates in weighted H\"older norms.
+In this section and the next, we focus on the linearization of the (squared) localized Hamiltonian operator~$\notreH^\lambda$ within a cone of the $n$-dimensional Euclidean space (with $n \geq 3$), and we aim at establishing sharp decay.
+A basic variational formulation provides us first with a control of the decay of solutions in a mild integral sense (\autoref{thm-sharp-h-localized-vari}), and our challenge in the present section is to derive {\it sharp integral} estimates (\autoref{thm:decayL2}) and {\sl sharp pointwise} estimates (\autoref{thm-sharp-h-localized}) in weighted norms.
+Results that rely on a decomposition of~$\notreH^\lambda$ into radial and angular derivatives are all collected in \autoref{section=6} and quoted as needed in the present section.
+For clarity in the presentation, we summarize our notation as follows.
+(We point out that our analysis encompasses the special case where $\lambda$ is taken to be identically $1$ and $K$ is chosen to be $\RR^n$.)